StageReadyWeb

 Updated

-Not every page on your website carries the same weight.
-If your goal is to be easier to understand in AI answers and search, some pages do much more of the work than others.
+This guide is about prioritisation.
+Not every page on your website carries the same weight, and some pages do much more of the work than others.

 Share this guideLinkedInXFacebook